 - City water: This is a perfectly viable option and nothing to be ashamed of.
 People homestead at different levels of self-sufficiency, and sometimes city water is seriously the only option.
 That being said, it is a good idea to dig a little deeper (no pun intended).

 - Rain water: This is an excellent source of water to complement the water source that you already have.
 It is possible to go weeks without rain, therefore, you should never depend on rain water as your primary source of water.
 That being said, it is incredibly wasteful to let the rain water run free.
 Some people invest in a rain water filtration or purification system (more information below) to make it safe to drink.
 Depending on where else you are sourcing your water, however, you may want to use rain water just for irrigation and your livestock.
+Before you start using it, check whether harvesting rainwater is legal in your country or state.

 - Wild water: Water from a creek or stream.
 Flowing water is generally more filtered than sitting water.
 You can even use it as off-grid hydropower to produce free electricity.